Updated on March 15, 2026

 1. Label It and Let It Pass

-When an intrusive thought appears, simply acknowledge it: “That’s just an intrusive thought.”
-Research on mindfulness-based cognitive therapy shows that this simple labeling creates distance between you and the thought, reducing its emotional impact.
+When an intrusive thought appears, acknowledge it: “That’s just an intrusive thought.”
+Research on mindfulness-based cognitive therapy shows that this labeling creates distance between you and the thought, reducing its emotional impact.

 The thought isn’t you.
 It’s just something your brain did.